gristlabs/grist-help/help/blog/2020-11-hacker-friendly-spreadsheet.md

 Spreadsheets attract people with a hacker mindset, since they reward a little technical curiosity with a big jump in capability.
-Despite that, while there are some open source spreadsheet projects, most of the action is closed source (Excel, Airtable, etc).
+Despite that, while there are some open source spreadsheet projects, most of the action is closed source (Excel, Airtable, Honeycode, etc).
 Grist is a solid, modern, powerful spreadsheet that fits well into the open-source ecology, and is as friendly to hacker-developers as it is to hacker-users.
 Here are some reasons why.